-What are Low-Carbon Fuels, Feedstocks, and Energy Sources?
+What Are Low-Carbon Fuels, Feedstocks, and Energy Sources?

 Feedstocks refer to material inputs to industrial processes needed to manufacture products.
 A large portion of the feedstocks used in manufacturing today are fossil fuels.
 For example, methane is used to produce hydrogen, a critical feedstock in petroleum refining and ammonia production.
 When the hydrogen from the methane (CH4) is extracted, the remaining carbon is typically emitted into the atmosphere.
 Potential sources of low-carbon feedstocks include clean hydrogen, bio-based feedstocks, and end-of-life materials like scrap steel and recycled plastics.
 Learn more about industrial feedstocks.

-Why is RD&D in Low-Carbon Fuels, Feedstocks, and Energy Sources important?
+Why Is RD&D in Low-Carbon Fuels, Feedstocks, and Energy Sources Important?

 Fossil fuels are the main onsite energy source in the manufacturing sector, according to the 2018 Manufacturing Energy and Carbon footprint analysis.
 Manufacturing processes that create industrial feedstocks like pig iron and hydrogen release greenhouse gases as well.
 Replacing traditional fuels and feedstocks with low-carbon alternatives at industrial facilities can significantly increase energy efficiency, lower costs, and reduce emissions.